 The U.S.-Israel Technology Alliance

-A focused mapping of the legal and financial structures that will power the next decade of bilateral innovation between America and Israel.
+A data-backed mapping of the ecosystem strength, legal architecture, and investment structures that can power the next decade of bilateral innovation between America and Israel.

 🇺🇸 United States